geoglows/training.geoglows.org/docs/rfs/accessing-data/find-river-numbers.md

 !!! warning "Users migrating from V1"
     RFS v2 is derived from a different source Digital Elevation Model (DEM) than v1 and has significantly more modeled streams.
 Because of the higher resolution and changes in placements of river channels, it is not possible to provide a mapping of all version 1 numbers to v2 numbers.
-We have outlined some steps below to map an old ID to a GEOGLOWS 2 ID.
+We have outlined some steps below to map an old ID to a RFS 2 ID.

 ## Using the Web App